ironclad logo

 The modern era has changed the traditional definition of a signature.
 Many people still associate the word “signature” with pen-to-paper writing.
 But the reality of what now constitutes a signature is much broader.

-In today’s world, a signature manifests a person’s affirmative assent to be bound to an agreement.
+In today’s world, a signature is simply proof that a person agrees to be bound by an agreement.
 While this used to be limited to traditional written signatures, the digital era offers many new ways to prove this assent to the contract.

 Wet signatures

 The usual “signature” most people think of is the wet signature.
 This occurs when a person or business physically signs a document with a pen on paper.
-This traditional method still necessitates negotiations by telephone, mail, email, or in person.
-This is a slow process, especially considering the fast-paced digital world we live in now.
+This traditional method still requires negotiations by phone, mail, email, or in person.
+This is a slow process, especially considering that, on average, 66% of contracts are negotiated, according to The 2025 Contracting Benchmark Report.

-Many companies still require a wet signature, often because leadership believes this is the safer method.
-In reality, current electronic signature methods are safe and reliable ways of creating an enforceable agreement.
+Many companies still require a wet signature, often because leadership believes this is the safer method, though electronic signature methods are safe and reliable ways of creating an enforceable agreement.
+In fact, under key U.S. laws like UETA and E-SIGN, a signature may not be denied legal effect solely because it is in electronic form.
 Other companies still use wet signatures because “it’s how we’ve always done it.”
-But with the modernization of digital contracting technology, more effective methods exist, making wet signatures unnecessary.
+But with the modernization of contract lifecycle management technology, more effective methods exist, making wet signatures unnecessary.

 While a wet signature is an enforceable method, it creates limitations, including: